 We urge Congress to thoughtfully consider the far-reaching public policy implications of fueling the credit union sector to be a tax-free banking industry.
 We also strongly encourage Congress to either tax and regulate the “nontraditional” credit unions which are operating in a manner indistinguishable from commercial banks or provide for a similar structure for community banks, with commensurate tax treatment.

 Significant changes in the proposed rules have resulted in a workable solution for community banks.

 Rarely has a regulatory initiative garnered the level of concern that was evident after proposed rules included community banks in the complex, cumbersome and potentially damaging Basel III capital proposal.
 IBAT was among the more vocal opponents of this proposal.
 After consideration of several thousand comments, most from community bankers, the regulators ultimately revised the rules to address our concerns.
 We appreciate the involvement of Congress in this issue, and also applaud the regulatory community for a reasoned response to a multitude of serious concerns in this proposal.

 Legislation or regulations limiting this popular consumer-driven product could result in higher costs to consumers.

 Legislation or regulatory mandates limiting numbers of checks or other debits eligible for such programs could result in higher costs to consumers as they deal with returned check fees, negative credit score implications and possible criminal prosecution.
+Further, responsible usage of overdraft programs is a viable and more cost-effective option for short term credit needs than the alternatives available in the subprime marketplace.
 Consumers should be permitted to make an informed choice and not be constrained by a regulator’s notion of what is appropriate.